What Makes Data Suitable for a Locally Connected Neural Network? A Necessary and Sufficient Condition Based on Quantum Entanglement

 \subsection{Quantum Entanglement}

-In quantum physics, the distribution of possible states for a multi-particle (‘‘many body") system is described by a tensor, whose axes are associated with individual particles.
+In quantum physics, the distribution of possible states for a multi-particle (‘‘many body'') system is described by a tensor, whose axes are associated with individual particles.
 A key property of the distribution is the dependence it admits under a given partition of the particles (\ie~between a given set of particles and its complement).
 This dependence is formalized through the notion of \emph{quantum entanglement}, defined using the distribution's description as a tensor~---~see~\cref{def:entanglement} below.

 Quantum entanglement lies at the heart of a widely accepted theory which allows assessing the ability of a tensor network to fit a given tensor (\cf~\cite{cui2016quantum,levine2018deep}).
 In~\cref{sec:fit_tensor} we specialize this theory to a tensor network equivalent to a certain locally connected neural network.
+The specialized theory will be used (in~\cref{sec:accurate_predict}) to establish our main theoretical contribution: a necessary and sufficient condition for when the locally connected neural network is capable of accurate prediction over a data distribution.

 \begin{definition} For a tensor $\A \in \R^{D_1 \times \cdots \times D_N}$ and subset of its axes $\K \subseteq [N]$, let $\mat{\A}{\K} \in \R^{ \prod_{n \in \K} D_n \times \prod_{n \in \K^c} D_n }$ be the arrangement of $\A$ as a matrix where rows correspond to axes $\K$ and columns correspond to the remaining axes $\K^c := [N] \setminus \K$.
 Denote by $\sigma_1 \geq \cdots \geq \sigma_{D_{\K}} \in \R_{\geq 0}$ the singular values of $\mat{\A}{\K}$, where $D_{\K} := \min \brk[c]{ \prod_{n \in \K} D_n , \prod_{n \in \K^c} D_n }$.
 The \emph{quantum entanglement}\footnote{ There exist multiple notions of entanglement in quantum physics (see, \eg,~\cite{levine2018deep}).
 The one we consider is the most common, known as \emph{entanglement entropy}. } of $\A$ with respect to the partition $\brk*{ \K, \K^c}$ is the entropy of the distribution $\brk[c]{ \rho_d := \sigma_d^2 / \sum\nolimits_{d' = 1}^{D_{\K}} \sigma_{d'}^2 }_{d = 1}^{D_{\K}}$, \ie: